sunpy/ndcube/docs/ndcubesequence.rst

 `~ndcube.NDCube` instances are stored in the ``my_sequence.data``.
-However, analgously to `~ndcube.NDCube`, it is strongly advised that the data is manipulated by slicing the `~ndcube.NDCubeSequence` rather than more manually delving into the .data attribute.
-For more explanation, see the section on Slicing.
+However, analgously to `~ndcube.NDCube`, it is strongly advised that the data is manipulated by slicing the `~ndcube.NDCubeSequence` rather than more manually delving into the ``.data`` attribute.
+For more explanation, see the section on :ref:`slicing`.

 Common Axis
 -----------